blockades/mmt_resources/research/security_shamirs.md

 ### Secure computation

 Having a good system of encryption does not give us security if the host system is compromised.
-We are considering using a dedicated virtual machine for secure computation, such as Dyne.org's Zenroom.
+We are considering using a dedicated virtual machine for secure computation, such as Dyne.org's [Zenroom](https://zenroom.dyne.org).
 However there, are many more considerations one needs to make, especially if secret is initially stored on disk.
 But this goes beyond the scope of assessing the security of Shamir's scheme.

 ## Conclusion

 We feel confident that we are able to address the issues we have explored in this article, although not all of them will be implemented in the next release.
 However, we have focussed here mainly on technical limitations of the scheme.
 There are many other social aspects which pose threats to our model, which we will explore in another article.

-## References (needs sorting out)
+## References

 - Beimel, Amos (2011).
 "Secret-Sharing Schemes: A Survey" http://www.cs.bgu.ac.il/~beimel/Papers/Survey.pdf
 - Blakley, G.R.
 (1979).
 "Safeguarding Cryptographic Keys".
 Managing Requirements Knowledge, International Workshop on (AFIPS).
 48: 313–317. doi:10.1109-/AFIPS.1979.98.
 - Feldman, Paul (1987) "A practical scheme for non-interactive Verifiable Secret Sharing" Proceedings of the 28th Annual Symposium on Foundations of Computer Science
 - Harn, L. & Lin, C. Detection and identification of cheaters in (t, n) secret sharing scheme, Des.
 Codes Cryptogr.
-(2009) 52: 15. [link](https://link.springer.com/article/10.1007/s10623-008-9265-8)
+(2009) 52: 15. https://link.springer.com/article/10.1007/s10623-008-9265-8
 - Schneier, Bruce (2010) - DNSSEC Root Key held by 7 parties worldwide https://www.schneier.com/blog/archives/2010/07/dnssec_root_key.html
 - Schoenmakers, Berry (1999) "A Simple Publicly Verifiable Secret Sharing Scheme and its Application to Electronic Voting" Advances in Cryptology-CRYPTO'99, volume 1666 of Lecture Notes in Computer Science, pages 148-164, Berlin, 1999.
 Springer-Verlag.
 - Shamir, Adi (1979).
 "How to share a secret".
 Communications of the ACM.
 22 (11): 612–613. doi:10.1145/359168.359176.
 - Zenroom, a virtual machine for fast cryptographic operations on elliptic curves, https://zenroom.dyne.org/

-- shatter secrets

 ## See Also...